 The great news is that there are so many companies that match gifts.
 65% of Fortune 500 companies offer matching gift programs.
-But it’s not just the Fortune 500s involved—from companies in North America to internationally-based corporations, no matter how small or big, there’s a chance that your donors’ companies will aid their employees’ philanthropy.
+But it’s not just the Fortune 500 companies that are involved!
+From companies in North America to internationally-based corporations, no matter how small or big, there’s a chance that your donors’ companies will aid their employees’ philanthropy.

 1. BP (British Petroleum)

 BP has an expansive corporate giving program that includes matching effort, time, and, most relevant to this article, gifts.